Junk cars for cash in Arkansas with free pickup.

-We buy junk cars in Arkansas for a reasonable price to ensure that you come away feeling happy rather than cheated.
-Arkansas is The Land of Opportunity, so why does it seem so hard to sell a junk car for a reasonable price?
+We buy cars in Arkansas for a reasonable price to ensure that you come away feeling happy rather than cheated.
+Arkansas is The Land of Opportunity, so why does it seem so hard to sell a car for a reasonable price?
 Let us help.
 Sell your junk car in Arkansas through The Clunker Junker and get offered a fair and reasonable market price for your vehicle.
 Stop wasting your time with amateurs and come work with the professionals.

 Crater of Diamonds State Park in Pike County, Arkansas is the only active Diamond mine in Arkansas.
 But you won’t need to dig for diamonds when The Clunker Junker pays you cash for cars in Arkansas!
-As if that’s not enough, we also include free tow away in every single on of our offers, whether your vehicle is running or not.
-When you have some extra money in your pocket and free time on your hands, you can enjoy watching the The Arkansas Razorbacks kick some butt!
+As if that’s not enough, we also include free tow away in every single one of our offers, whether your vehicle is running or not.
+When you have some extra money in your pocket and free time on your hands, you can enjoy watching the Arkansas Razorbacks kick some butt!

 Get Paid Cash for Your Junk Car in Arkansas Today

 We understand that one of the main reasons why our customers choose to sell their junk cars in Arkansas is because they need money, and need it fast.
 Our goal is to help you, which is why we aim to pick up your car in one to three business days and pay you quickly at the time of pickup.
-That way if you need the money fast, you get it sooner rather than later.
-Plus, because we pride ourselves on our offers, you might be surprised at how much you can sell your junk car for in Arkansas.
+That way, if you need the money fast, you get it sooner rather than later.
+Plus, because we pride ourselves on our offers, you might be surprised at how much you can sell your car for in Arkansas.
 Fill out the form on at the top of the page today and discover how much your vehicle could be worth!

-How to sell your junk car in Arkansas
+How to sell your car in Arkansas

 Tell us the car that you’re selling